sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNMI_Server_Interface_Design.md

 <img src="images/mixed requests.svg" alt="overwritten-config" width="800px"/>

+#### 1.2.1.12 Backward Compatibility

+SONiC telemetry is using prefix target to identify target database, and we can use the same method to support backward compatibility.

+* If prefix target is ConfigDB or ApplDB, gNMI server should follow current design for set request.
+* If prefix target is empty, gNMI server should invoke translib API for set request.

+Now we have two gNMI server, one for read and one for configure.
+When SONiC telemetry and SONiC gNMI are stable in the future, we can use this prefix target solution to merge them to a single container.

 ### 1.2.2 Container

 All the introduced features will be part of the sonic-gnmi package installed in sonic-gnmi container.